lorcan2440/lorcan2440.github.io/content/authors/admin/_index.md

 ---

-Hi!
-I'm a graduate engineer living in Wrexham, UK after finishing my Master's degree in bioengineering and mechanical engineering at the University of Cambridge.
+Welcome!
+I'm a graduate engineer living in Wales, UK.

-My website showcases the main projects I've worked on and experience I've gained both at university and independently.
-While I work torwards an interdisciplinary engineering career, I also enjoy studying across science as well.
+My website showcases the main projects I've worked on and experience I've gained both at university, as part of my career, and independently.
+While I work torwards my engineering career, my interdisciplinary background gives me the curiosity to also enjoy studying science and beyond as well.